 If you have more than 2,000 subscribers and you need a robust email marketing software, Constant Contact is a good deal, but if your list is smaller and you’re just beginning, try other options.

 Mailchimp has proven its worth and stood the test of time.
 And this is the very essence of Mailchimp – it is ideal for beginners and small teams.
 It has all the necessary features.
 Couple this with an excellent Free Forever plan and it’s clear why it is the choice of so many digital marketers.

 Also, Mailchimp is not the best option for anyone looking for an all-around solution.
-If you want more than just a simple email marketing platform or you’re looking for B2B email marketing, you’re much better off with ConvertKit or AWeber.
+If you want more than just a simple email marketing platform or you’re looking for B2B email marketing, you’re much better off with Constant Contact, ConvertKit or AWeber.